edenreich/definition-driven-development/api/README.md

-# Go API Server for openapi
+# Go API Server for api

 A simple API to manage cats